SupunPrabodha/Online-Voting-System-For-Reality-Shows/README.md

 1. Open a browser and go to `http://localhost/<project-folder-name>/homepage.html`.
 2. Start exploring the system!

-Additional Information
+## Additional Information
-Languages Used: HTML, CSS, JavaScript, PHP
+- Languages Used: HTML, CSS, JavaScript, PHP
-Database Management: phpMyAdmin
+- Database Management: phpMyAdmin
-Development Environment: Visual Studio Code, XAMPP Screenshots
+- Development Environment: Visual Studio Code, XAMPP

+## Screenshots
-Homepage
+### Homepage
-(Add a description of the homepage and its purpose.)

-Admin Dashboard
+### Admin Dashboard
-(Add a description of the admin dashboard and its features.)

-This project is part of our 1st-year, 2nd-semester IWT group coursework at SLIIT University.
+####This project is part of our 1st-year, 2nd-semester IWT group coursework at SLIIT University.